Bamm-Bamm Lamken 1996-2012

 That mad dash for sanctuary was a regular occurrence, we learned.
 He and Pebbles got used to us quickly; in general, however, Bamm-Bamm was literally a scaredy-cat.
 For several years, even after certain friends and family members became familiar to him, if a stranger entered the apartment he would exit stage left.
-Once when a handyman came by, Bamm-Bamm — after realizing that the kitchen was a poor escape route since it was a dead end — got stuck between the refrigerator and the cabinets it abutted, crammed in just past his shoulders and kicking like a jackrabbit with his hind legs, going nowhere fast.
+Once when a handyman came by, Bamm-Bamm — after realizing that the kitchen was a poor escape route since it was a dead end — got stuck between the refrigerator and the cabinets it abutted, crammed in halfway and kicking like a jackrabbit with his hind legs, going nowhere fast.

 We had no idea how appropriate his name would be.
 Although he and Pebbles were

-8 months old when we got them, they apparently hadn't spent long at their first home before shuttling between the shelter and foster families, so we felt free renaming them from Ashley and Honey.
+8 months old when we got them, they apparently hadn’t spent long at their first home before shuttling between the shelter and foster families, so we felt free renaming them from Ashley and Honey.
 The idea of related names appealed to us, but most of our ideas felt too precious.
 I hit upon Pebbles and Bamm-Bamm, given that she was a petite redhead and he was a big, baby-faced bruiser (about 20 pounds for most of his life); the wife agreed.
-It turned out that he had a knack for getting underfoot, for bamming into our legs as we walked as if he simply needed to be that close to us even when we were moving.
+It turned out that he had a knack for getting underfoot, for bamming into our legs as we walked as if he simply needed to stay that close to us.

 He was the nearest thing I’ve ever had and I probably will ever have to a dog.
 I called him my puppycat.
 He loved just hanging out with me.
 He was my buddy.